Appleton-le-Street

-Appleton-le-Street is a small village and in the Ryedale district of North Yorkshire, England.
+Appleton-le-Street is a small village in North Yorkshire, England.
 It is approximately 3 mi west of Malton and in the parish of Appleton-le-Street with Easthorpe.

 History

+The name Appleton derives from the Old English æppeltūn meaning 'apple orchard'.
+Le Street refers to its position on an old Roman road.

 The village is mentioned in the Domesday Book as "Appletun", part of the Maneshou Hundred.
 At the time of the Norman Conquest it belonged to Cnut, son of Karli, but subsequently handed over to William I.

 The Thirsk and Malton railway line used to pass through the village.

 Governance

 The village lies within the Thirsk and Malton parliamentary constituency.
-It also lies within the Amotherby ward of Ryedale District Council and the Malton electoral district of North Yorkshire County Council.
+It also lies within the Amotherby and Ampleforth division of North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Ryedale.

 Geography

 The civil parish includes the village and the small hamlet of Easthorpe, which lies just over 1 mi to the south.
 It is on the B1257 Malton to Stokesley road between Amotherby and Barton-le-Street.
 It is 1.7 mi south of the River Rye.

 The soil is a mixture of Oxford clay on corallian beds.
 Limestone and Sandstone were quarried in the village.